Koonimedu

 Koonimedu is a panchayat village in Tamil Nadu, India.
 It is part of the Marakkanam block of the Viluppuram district and is located 16 kilometres from Pondicherry and 130 km from Chennai.
-It has a population of approximately 5000 people, of whom 50% are Muslims and the remaining 50% predominantly non Muslims.Koonimedu is also known as chinna Kuwait because of their occupational in 1972 baji abdul lathif traveled from mumbai to kuwait at firs person in this village via sea route.
-One after another,a koonimedu people travelleing Kuwait to earn.
+It has a population of approximately 5000 people, of whom 50% are Hindus and the remaining 50% predominantly Muslims.Koonimedu is also known as chinna Kuwait because of their occupational in 1972 baji abdul lathif traveled from mumbai to kuwait at firs person in this village via sea route.
+One after another, a Koonimedu people travelleing Kuwait to earn.
 Apart from Kuwait, some other countries where Koonimedu NRIs living is Singapore, Malaysia, UAE, Oman, Qatar, France and Saudi Arabia.